Atomtronic Many-Body Transport using Husimi Driving

+Whilst the atom-chip experiment suffered negligible damping, appreciable center-of-mass oscillations along the transverse $y$-direction are evident in Fig.~\ref{fig:HusimiAperiodic}(e).
+This non-resonant Husimi trajectory was the result of strong synchronous driving along $y$, caused by our experimental control limitations.
+A regression of the transverse oscillation data found $b_y/b_x \approx 7.5$, $\omega_y = 2\pi (29.98 \pm 0.01)$~Hz, and $\omega_2 = 2\pi (6.066 \pm 0.003)$~Hz.
+The faster and smaller oscillation features, while difficult to discern, allowed us to determine $\omega_y$ with a reduced uncertainty.

+We next consider applications of Husimi driving as a platform for high-precision BEC experiments.
+Transport is achieved by `catching' the condensate at the stationary points $\dot{\xi}(t) = 0$.
+These points occur at times where $f(t)=0$ when driving on resonance.
+By temporarily disabling the linear potential and displacing the remaining harmonic potential to be centred on the condensate's centre of mass, it is possible to catch the stationary atoms at the new position.
+Repetition of this process can allow for long-distance excitation-free transport.

-The proof-of-concept for this transport scheme using resonant Husimi driving was demonstrated in the atom chip experiment, as shown in Fig.~\ref{fig:exp04-afrltransport}(a) using $\omega_1 \approx 2\pi \cdot 8.545\pm0.003$ Hz and resonant driving frequency set to $\omega_2 = 2\pi \cdot 8.545$~Hz.
-By rocking the atoms backwards then forwards the resonant motion predicted by Eqn.~\ref{eqn:xi-resonant} is observed, including the linear increase in the oscillation amplitude (longer time data is shown in Supplementary Fig.~7~\cite{supplementary1}, showing $1$~s of driving over distances spanning $4$~mm, which is near the limit of the magnetic potential).
-We chose two points in the trajectory to catch the atoms by rapidly adjusting the potential (i.e. $c_1(t)$ from zero to the value that best moves the harmonic trap to the catch location).
-These are shown in Fig.~\ref{fig:exp04-afrltransport}(a) as the horizontal data points, which exhibit very little residual oscillation.
+Our proof-of-concept resonant Husimi driving based transport scheme was demonstrated with the atom chip experiment, as shown in Fig.~\ref{fig:exp04-afrltransport}(a) using $\omega_1 = 2\pi( 8.545\pm0.003)$ Hz and $\omega_2 = 2\pi \cdot 8.545$~Hz.
+By rocking the atoms backwards then forwards, the resonant motion predicted by Eqn.~\ref{eqn:xiRes} is observed, including the linear increase in the oscillation amplitude.
+Longer time data is shown in Supplementary Fig.~7~\cite{supplementary1}.
+Atoms were captured at the second and third turning points by adjusting the trapping parameter $c_1(t)$.
+The horizontal data post transport exhibits very little residual oscillation.

-Stability of the $y$-trajectory is generally observed in both cases, whilst the widths are noisy over four data runs, but relatively constant as expected.
-The stability of the condensate after the shift of the static harmonic trap indicates that this procedure could be repeated from the new centre-of-mass position, allowing conveyor belt transport whilst maintaining the initial BEC state, e.g. over multiple elements for atomtronics.
-Near-resonant driving in the optical dipole experiment also performed as per Eqn.~\ref{eqn:xi-resonant} (see Supplementary Fig.~4~\cite{supplementary1}), and transport could be done here by suddenly translating the pinning laser using acousto-optic or spatial light modulators.
+The stability of the condensate after the harmonic trap displacement indicates that repetition of the transport procedure could be repeated from the new centre-of-mass position.
+Repeated shifts then allow conveyor belt transport while maintaining the initial BEC state.
+Near-resonant Husimi data from the optical dipole experiment appears in the Supplementary Fig.~4~\cite{supplementary1}).
+Future implementations can achieve transport by rapidly translating the pinning laser using an acousto-optic deflector or spatial light modulator.